How the school choice lottery works

 If you have more questions about the lottery process, contact the District 60 School Choice team at (719) 253-6014 or via email at email@example.com.

-If you would like to put in a School Choice application, you can get started by clicking the "Begin Online Application" link on this page.
+If you would like to put in a School Choice application, you can get started by clicking the "Begin School Choice Application" link near the top of this page.